open-mmlab/mmagic/docs/en/install.rst

    pip3 install torch==1.10.2+cu102 torchvision==0.11.3+cu102 -f https://download.pytorch.org/whl/cu102/torch_stable.html

 Here, CUDA 10.2 is just an example.
 Other versions work too.
-See `PyTorch installation guide <https://pytorch.org/get-started/locally/>`_ for more installation options.
+See `PyTorch installation guide <https://pytorch.org/get-started/locally/>`_ for more installation commands.

 .. note::

-   Make sure the version of GPU driver is sufficnet enough to support the specific CUDA version.
+   Make sure the GPU driver is of sufficient version to support the specific CUDA version.
    See `CUDA driver version`_ for more information.
    Usually, the latest GPU driver works well.